 - 3.1 The SFA is essentially the business rates baseline and is the amount of money the Council retains from its share of the business rates income.
 The breakdown of the increase in SFA for 2023/24 is shown below. - 3.2 The 'Core Spending Power' is a headline figure used by MHCLG to represent the key revenue resources available to local authorities, including an estimate of actual and potential council tax, as below.
-The Council now receives no main Government grant (Revenue Support Grant. - 3.3 Core Spending Power for West Devon (which is a measure of how much extra funding a Council has received for next year) increased by 4.9% for 2023/24.
+The Council now receives no main Government grant (Revenue Support Grant. - 3.3 Core Spending Power for South Hams (which is a measure of how much extra funding a Council has received for next year) increased by 4.9% for 2023/24.
 Core Spending Power is the term the Government use to say how much money Councils have to run their services.
-On looking at the detail below, it can be seen that the extra funding of 4.9% is mainly coming from assumed Council Tax increases in 2023/24. - 3.4 The calculation of Core Spending Power already assumes that a Council will increase its council tax up to the maximum allowed under the referendum limits for 2023/24 so for WDBC a 2.99% council tax increase (14pence per week or £7.37 per year) for 2023/24 was included within this 4.9% increase in funding.
-New Homes Bonus is also included in the measure of Core Spending Power in 'Other Grants'.

-3.5 Core Spending Power for West Devon increased from £8.036m in 2022/23 to £8.428m in 2023/24 as shown below.
+On looking at the detail below, it can be seen that the extra funding is mainly coming from assumed Council Tax increases in 2023/24. - 3.4 The calculation of Core Spending Power already assumes that a Council will increase its council tax up to the maximum allowed under the referendum limits for 2023/24 so for SHDC a 2.99% council tax increase (less than 10pence per week) for 2023/24 was included within this 4.9% increase in funding.
+New Homes Bonus is also included in the measure of Core Spending Power in 'Other Grants'. - 3.5 Core Spending Power for South Hams increased from £10.982m in 2022/23 to £11.521m in 2023/24 as shown below.